igortironi/TCS34725-Library/README.md

 Sets the persistence filter value, determining how often the sensor generates an interrupt.

 ---
+> This README was initially generated with the assistance of ChatGPT by OpenAI.

 ## License
 This library is licensed under the MIT License.